 A lot of people will skip the skin in a twice baked potato, but I urge you to think again.
 Not only does it have great texture, because it is baked, it is also holding onto a bunch of fiber and potassium.

-You learn something new every day!
-This Twice Baked Sweet Potatoes recipe makes use of the orange-flesh variety of sweet potato, but feel free to try it with other sweet potato varieties if that is what your grocery store is carrying or if you want to try it with something different yourself!
+This Twice Baked Sweet Potatoes recipe makes use of the orange-flesh variety of sweet potato, but feel free to try it with other sweet potato varieties if that is what your grocery store is carrying or if you want to try it with something different yourself.

 Twice Baked Sweet Potatoes can be served as a side dish or entree.
 Sweet savory and just plain delicious, it is no wonder they go fast.
 With 300 calories a serving, they are a winning recipe!